Guinea declares new Ebola epidemic, five years after West Africa’s deadliest outbreak

 Health investigators are rushing to trace and isolate suspected contacts, said Sakoba Keita, head of the National Health Security Agency.
 The country is building a new Ebola treatment center.

-But resources are thin in Guinea, one of the world’s poorest countries, which was already battling the coronavirus pandemic on top of outbreaks of yellow fever and measles.
+But resources are thin in Guinea, one of the world’s poorest countries, which was already battling the coronavirus pandemic on top of yellow fever and measles outbreaks.

 “We are facing four epidemics at the same time,” Keita said.